Hrádek (Frýdek-Místek District): Demographics

+Transport

+The I/68 road (part of the European route E75), which connects the D48 motorway with the Czech-Slovak border in Mosty u Jablunkova, passes through the municipality.

+Hrádek is located on the railway line Ostrava–Mosty u Jablunkova.

 Sights

+There are no protected cultural monuments in the municipality.
+The main landmark is the Lutheran church.

 Belko Rock is a nature landmark above the Olza River.
 The rock formation was the site of a small fort.
 According to local legend, it was the home of the infamous knight Belko, who plundered merchants and murdered people, and committed suicide when his conscience overwhelmed him.